addr2data/aws-certification-prep/README.rst

 Introduction
 ------------
 I started playing with AWS EC2 in 2012.
-Initially, it so I could demo the basic concepts of public cloud to co-workers, then I started using it to create VMs for dev work.
-I had learned the basics of EC2, but never dug in very deeply.
-Later, I changed to using Digital Ocean for creating my VMs.
+Initially, it was so I could demo the basic concepts of public cloud to co-workers.
+Afterwards, I used EC2 as my  development environment for some Python projects.
+During this time, I learned the basics of EC2, but never really dug in deep.
+Later, I changed to using Digital Ocean as my development environment.
 Mostly, because of cost differences (at the time) and the simple REST API.

 Recently, I decided to come back to using AWS and pursue certification (for career reasons).

-I have created this public GitHub project to force me to be more organized with my notes/code samples.
-I am approaching it like I am developing a set of tutorials.
+I have created this public GitHub project to force me to be more organized with my notes/code-samples.
+I am approaching this project like I am developing a training resource for others.
 I know this approach will help be more thorough and systematic in my personal development, but I sincerely hope others will find value in it.

 I expect this project to be a work in progress for at least 12 months.